Carel Hendrik Ver Huell: Bourbon Restoration

-In 1814 (as a post in William's new government was impossible because of his tenacious defense of Den Helder) Ver Huell acquired French nationality under the restored king Louis XVIII of France.
+In 1814 (as a post in William's new government was impossible because of his tenacious defense of Den Helder) Ver Huell acquired French nationality under the restored king Louis XVIII.
 Louis also maintained him in his naval rank and noble titles.
 He made him a chevalier dans l'ordre de Mérite militaire (Order of Military Merit).
 He also put him in charge of the naval defense of the French North Coast.
 During the Hundred Days, Ver Huell remained loyal to the Bourbon regime.
 However, when Napoleon wanted to escape to the United States after his second abdication in 1815, he asked that Ver Huell should be put in charge of the attempt, because of his reputation as a blockade runner.
 However, the Minister of the Navy, Denis Decrès, decided that such a small command would be beneath Ver Huell's dignity (without consulting Ver Huell, who later declared he would have been honored).

 Ver Huell resigned from the French navy in 1816.
 He was made a pair de France on 5 March 1819.
 This made him a member of the Chambre des Pairs for life.
 In 1836 he briefly served as French ambassador in Berlin.
 He died on October 25, 1845.

 Miscellaneous facts

 There is a rumor that probably lacks any ground, but which is hard to put to rest, that Ver Huell had a sexual relationship with Queen Hortense, the consort of King Louis of Holland.
-According to this rumor he fathered the future emperor Napoleon III of France.
+According to this rumor he fathered the future emperor Napoleon III.

 The name of Ver Huell is inscribed in the Arc de Triomphe in Paris as one of the generals of Napoleon (first column, fourth from the top, between Dembarrere and Rouyer).

 Ver Huell was buried at Père Lachaise Cemetery.
 The headstone is inscribed: Concession à perpétuité de la famille de Mr. l'Amiral comte Ver Huell Pair de France.
 His brother Christiaan Anthonie Ver Huell (also a Dutch vice-admiral), and two sons, are also buried in this cemetery.